Chart Color Schemes

 Sarina faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate stands at 9.7%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 7.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
-Trade and technical skills are prominent, with 46.0% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (38.6%).
+The area's university qualification rate is 9.7%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 7.3%, followed by postgraduate qualifications (1.2%) and graduate diplomas (1.2%).
+Trade and technical skills are prevalent, with 46.0% of residents aged 15+ holding vocational credentials - advanced diplomas (7.4%) and certificates (38.6%).

-Educational participation is high, with 30.1% of residents currently enrolled in formal education.
-This includes 12.7% in primary education, 10.0% in secondary education, and 2.4% pursuing tertiary education.
-Six schools operate within Sarina, educating approximately 1,906 students.
-The area has five primary schools and one secondary school serving distinct age groups.
+Educational participation is high, with 30.1% of residents currently enrolled in formal education, including 12.7% in primary, 10.0% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education